10 Tips for ADA Compliance on K-12 School Websites

 Exactly what it sounds like: 10 tips that will ensure your school district website is ADA compliant

 In the digital age, your app or website needs to provide a great user experience to everyone in your community—including people with disabilities.
-But most school leaders are in the dark about whether their website complies with the Americans with Disabilities Act (ADA), which requires that school websites be accessible to anyone, no matter their disability.
+But most school leaders are in the dark about whether their website complies with the Americans with Disabilities Act (ADA), which requires that school websites be accessible to anyone, regardless of disability.
 If schools are found to not be ADA compliant, the Office for Civil Rights could be contacted and an investigation could be opened concerning your school.

-After doing extensive research on the ADA, analyzing the Web Content Accessibility Guidelines (WCAG), and speaking with over a dozen representatives from the OCR, we have compiled a list of the top ten tips to follow in making your website compliant.
+After doing extensive research on the ADA, analyzing the Web Content Accessibility Guidelines (WCAG), and speaking with over a dozen representatives from the OCR, we have compiled a list of the top ten tips to make your school website ADA compliant.
 While these tips do not cover every single way to be ADA compliant, we’re confident that this guide will set you in the right direction and help you avoid most ADA complaints.

 Click on any tip to jump right to it!